Skip to main content

 • Description is where you can give instructions through the auto-generated UI to users on how to run your Script.
 It supports markdown.

-• Script kind: Action (by default), Trigger, Approval or Error Handler.
+• Script kind: Action (by default), Trigger, Approval or Error handler.
 This acts as a tag to filter appropriate scripts from the flow editor.

-This menu also has additional settings, such as:
+This menu also has additional settings on Runtime, Generated UI and Triggers.

 Now click on the code editor on the left side, and let's build our Hello World!